dr-jts/pg_svg/README.md

 # SVG Functions

-A collection of PostgreSQL functions which allow easily creating SVG graphics.
+A collection of [PostgreSQL](https://www.postgresql.org/) functions which allow easily creating [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) graphics.
-The main goal of the API is to allow converting PostGIS geometries into styled SVG documents.
+The main goal of the API is to allow converting [PostGIS](https://postgis.net/) geometries into styled SVG documents.
-But the functions are written to be modular enough to allow using them for simple geometry generation without PostGIS.
+The functions also support simple geometry generated without PostGIS.

 ## Installation